 Studies show that a Morgagni herniation should be a differential diagnosis for any patient that presents with unspecific abdominal pain or respiratory symptoms.
 Timely imaging can play an important role in early diagnosis of this condition.
-A successful treatment relies on making a correct diagnosis and choosing the appropriate surgical approach and technique.
+A successful treatment relies on making a diagnosis choosing correct and the appropriate surgical approach and technique.